VCV Over 60s

 Lightning – Play must cease once thunder is heard less than 30 seconds after its related lightning flash.
-Play must not resume until thunder is not heard within 30 minutes elapsed time after the storm has passed.
+Play must not resume until after the storm has passed and the thunder not heard within 30 seconds after the related lightning flash.

-The VCV strongly recommends batsmen wear the British Standard 7928.2013 compliant helmet at all times except against slow bowling helmets (as determined by the umpire), by wicket keepers when standing up on the stumps and by fieldsmen within seven metres of the batsman excluding the arc between gully and leg gully.
+The VCV strongly recommends batsmen wear the British Standard 7928.2013 compliant helmet at all times except against slow bowling (as determined by the umpire), by wicket keepers when standing up on the stumps and by fielders within seven metres of the batter excluding the arc between gully and leg gully.

 2. Hot Weather Guidelines

 All matches are to cease when the air temperature exceeds 38oC.
 On hot days, captains should ensure the temperature is checked at hourly intervals.